-Variable name nbgbezug
+Variable name anzbg

-Variable label Number of benefit units in the HH receiving benefits on the sampling date
+Variable label Number of synthetic benefit units in the HH, generated

-Source variables bgbezs13, bgnr13, hnr
+Source variables bgnr14, hnr

 Category / dataset Benefit unit / household dataset

 Prepared by Daniel Gebhardt

-Explanation This variable indicates the number of benefit units within a household that were receiving benefits according to Social Code Book II on the sampling date.
-The value was calculated via the household number by aggregating the benefit units within a household that were actually receiving benefits according to variable bgbezs13 from the person register.
+Explanation This variable indicates the number of benefit units existing in the household.
+The benefit units were identified according to the procedure to generate the variable bgnr14 .

 Literature: -